Florence Virginia Foose Wilson Mayberry: Retired

 Husband David preceded her in death, dying February 1994.

 In 1995 she published her autobiography, The Great Adventure after working on it for 5 years and had a local book signing, and had a brief profile in the LA Times.

 Death

 Florence died on April 8, 1998.
-The Universal House of Justice telegrammed national assemblies of her passing and then asked the American communities, North and South, to hold memorials in her memory in general, and specifically at the Baha'i Houses of Worship in Wilmette Illinois and Panama City, (the new one in Santiago Chile did not yet exist.)
+The Universal House of Justice telegrammed national assemblies of her death and then asked the American communities, North and South, to hold memorials in her memory in general, and specifically at the Baha'i Houses of Worship in Wilmette Illinois and Panama City, (the new one in Santiago Chile did not yet exist.)
 She is buried in the Marshfield Cemetery, Marshfield, Missouri.

 Legacy

 Though she had been anthologized several times in the 1990s before her death she continued to be collected and reprinted in various works as late as 2012.
 In 2004 her work "When Nothing Matters" was collected in Fifty Best Mysteries.
 In 2005 her stories "Smiling Joe and the Twins" and "Miz Sammy's Honor" was collected and printed in Murder in Retrospect: A Selective Guide to Historical Mystery Fiction.
 In 2012 her story "The Secret" was collected and printed in Outcasts and Angels: The New Anthology of Deaf Characters in Literature.

 The Baháʼís have also established a seasonal Baháʼí school under the sponsorship of the US National Spiritual Assembly named after her.
 Kevin Locke performed there in 2011.